prajin1910/Saveetha-College2/README.md

 ## ☁️ AWS Deployment

-NutriCare is fully deployed on **Amazon Web Services** using two EC2 instances and MongoDB Atlas hosted on AWS infrastructure.
+NutriCare is fully deployed on **Amazon Web Services** using two EC2 instances and DynamoDB hosted on AWS infrastructure.

 ### Deployment Architecture